InternetFreedomFoundation/archive/content/post/protect-trans-rights-now.md

 +++
-author = "Rohin Garg"
+author = 'Rohin Garg'
 date = 2021-01-25T05:51:37Z
-description = ""
+description = ''
 draft = false
-slug = "protect-trans-rights-now"
+slug = 'protect-trans-rights-now'
 summary = "Last year, we had received a complaint that the National Portal for Transgender Persons contained several vulnerabilities that could be exploited to access the sensitive personal data contained within.
-While some of these issues were addressed, certain concerns about the portal's security remain." title = "Protect Trans Rights Now!
-Portal Leakages Must Be Addressed."
+While some of these issues were addressed, certain concerns about the portal's security remain." title = 'Protect Trans Rights Now!
+Portal Leakages Must Be Addressed.'

 +++